Getting Start with R Programming

 Introduction

-This book was written to give students and statistical enthusiastic who are new to , , and the tools they need to begin making their statistical analysis skills.
+This book was written to give students and statistical enthusiastic who are new to R, RStudio, and R Markdown the tools they need to begin making their statistical analysis skills.
 R is an open-source programming language that has seen its popularity grow tremendously in recent years, with developers adding new functionality via packages on a daily basis.
 RStudio is a graphical development environment that makes it easier to write and view the results of R code, and R Markdown provides an easy way to produce rich, fully-documented, statistical/reproducible analyses.

 This book will evolve and be updated as needed based on reader feedback.
 You can see when the book was last updated below.